1. What is via?

 (3) Through via

-This kind of via penetrates the entire circuit board and can be used for internal interconnection or as a positioning via of component installation.
+The through hole vias penetrate the entire circuit board and can be used for internal interconnection or as a positioning via of component installation.
 Because of its easier implementation and lower cost in the process, most of the PCBs use it instead of the other two kinds of vias.

 As for the traditional PCB design and processing, there are many problems brought by through vias.
 First of all, through-vias occupy a large amount of effective space.
 Secondly, a lot of through-vias densely packed in one place also make the wiring of the inner layers in the multilayer PCB difficult.
 That is because they will take up the space required for alignment, destroy the impedance characteristics of the power supply and make the power ground plane ineffective.
 What's worse, the conventional mechanical method of drilling will be 20 times the workload of non-through hole technology.